I Want To...

 Doctor Alfred Blalock first offered these children the possibility of increasing their oxygen levels, by creating a connection between oxygen-rich and oxygen-deprived blood vessels (the "Blalock-Taussig shunt").
 After that first successful operation, hundreds of children traveled to Baltimore to become pink again.
 Over the ensuing decades, many more underwent ever more complex operations, to correct anomalies that affect age groups from the neonatal period to adulthood.

 An experienced, multi-disciplinary team of physicians and healthcare specialists makes up the pediatric cardiac team at the Johns Hopkins Hospital.
-Pediatric cardiac surgeons, Duke E. Cameron, M.D. and Luca A. Vricella, M.D. (specifically trained in congenital cardiac surgery) and pediatric cardiologists work together in the pre-operative evaluation of pediatric heart patients or adults with congenital heart disease.
+Pediatric cardiac surgeons and pediatric cardiologists work together in the pre-operative evaluation of pediatric heart patients or adults with congenital heart disease.

 During the intra-operative and immediately post-operative phase, our patients are carefully managed by anesthesiologists and pediatric intensive care specialists, whose primary area of expertise and focus is the patient with heart malformations.
 The team involved in the care of your child or your relative also includes nursing staff, respiratory therapists as well psychological support staff and social workers.